oatsfx/Levante/README.md

 # Stuff for Nerds

 ## Building this Project:
-This project is built using the most recent version of Visual Studio Community 2019 using the C# (8.0) language on the .NET Core 3.1 framework.
+This project is built using the most recent version of Visual Studio Community 2019 using the C# (8.0) language on the .NET v6 framework.

 ## Basic Run Downs of Implementions:
 ### XP Logging